cweijan/vscode-database-client/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- In order for the author to solve the problem, please add your operating system and database type -->

-- OS:
+- Operating system:
-- Database Type:
+- Database type and version:
-- Extension Version: